Paul-Philip/devops-tutorial/README.md

 In this tutorial you will learn how to add an automated repair tool to your Jenkins Pipeline.
 Don't have a Pipeline yet?
 Don't worry we'll go through every step to set you up.

+## Background

+Let's first take a moment to look into the different tools we will be using in this tutorial.

+### Outline

+You will setup parts of a ci/cd pipeline containing jenkins and sonarqube using docker.
+This will be connected to a github repository and you will add a plugin which runs automated code repair on the code.

+![What you'll do](pics/Tutorial-setup.jpg)

+### Docker

+Docker is a tool that makes the whole process of getting your application out there easier.
+I helps you all the steps, creating, deploying and running the applications.
+This is done by using containers, containers makes it possible for the developers to put everything that is needed to run your application in one simple package.

+### Jenkins

+Jenkins is a a tool making it easy to set up a CI/CD, continoues integration or continoues delivery pipeline for almost all languages out there.
+It fetches your code from version control, builds it, packages it, and pushes it to the next application in line which can deploy it.

+### Sonarqube

+Sonarqube is a static code analysis tool, it contains a set of predefined rules which are usually checked during the build time of the application.
+It gives feedback to the developer by presenting the possible bugs in their code and also showing some generic solutions to the known issue.

-## What you'll learn?
+## So what will you learn?

 - You will learn some basic Docker scripting.
 - You will learn how to setup your basic Jenkins using docker.
 - You will learn how to add plugins to your Jenkins pipeline.
 SonarQube and Repairnator in this case.
 - You will learn some pipeline building using jenkinsfiles in your code repository.

-## Outline

-You will setup parts of a ci/cd pipeline containing jenkins and sonarqube using docker.
-This will be connected to a github repository and you will add a plugin which runs automated code repair on the code.

-![What you'll do](pics/Tutorial-setup.jpg)

 ## Prerequisites